jstine06/graphrag-toolkit/docs/lexical-graph/configuring-batch-extraction.md

 ### Optimizing batch extraction performance

-The most important setting for controlling batch extraction performance are:
+The most important settings for controlling batch extraction performance are:

   - `GraphRAGConfig.extraction_batch_size`: Sets how many source documents go to the extraction pipeline.
 When calculating this value, consider that the total number of chunks (source documents × average chunks per document) should be sufficient to fill your planned simultaneous batch jobs.
   - `GraphRAGConfig.extraction_num_workers`: Sets how many CPUs run batch jobs simultaneously.